USP Development for Amazon Products: How to Differentiate in Saturated Markets

 Step 2: USP Ideation With a Focus on Visibility

-Start with a brainstorming session (1-4 hours), focusing on immediately visible differences.
+Start with a brainstorming session (1 to 4 hours), focusing on immediately visible differences.
 Check alternative information sources: other Amazon marketplaces (.com, .fr, .es), customer questions on competitor products, YouTube, blogs, test reviews, and Alibaba or AliExpress for alternative product versions.

 Step 3: Collaborate With Manufacturers